sous-chefs/memcached/README.md

 ### instance

 Adds or removes an instance of memcached running under the system's native init system (sys-v, upstart, or systemd).
-For backwards compatibility there is also a runit provider that can be used if desired.

 #### Actions